Here you will find useful information about the city, residence permit, and student events. Feel free to look around!

 Baja is known as the capital town of fish soup, where this local specialty is celebrated with a fabulous festival every July.
 It all began in 1996, to celebrate the 300th anniversary of the town status of Baja, when instead of cooking in 300 kettles finally 400 kettles of fish soup were prepared.

 How to make this famous fish soup?

 Fisherman’s soup is a bright red spicy paprika-based river fish soup.
 It is cooked in kettles on open fires by fishermen on the banks of the river.
-First, chopped onion is fried with oil until caramelised.
+First, chopped onion is fried with oil until caramelized.
 Then, ground paprika is added and the kettle is filled with water.
-When the water comes to a boil, other spices including black pepper, white wine and tomato juice are added, and finally the fish (carp, catfish, perch or pike) chopped in large pieces.
+When the water comes to a boil, other spices including black pepper, white wine, and tomato juice are added, and finally, the fish (carp, catfish, perch, or pike) are chopped in large pieces.
 The soup is poured into the plates and eaten with bread.